Utility Program Development

 "Utility definition" is legislation that details which entities are to be considered utilities for the purpose of state or public service commission regulation.

 Three entities drive the creation of the majority of utility programs for advanced vehicle technology deployment: state legislatures or governors, public utility and public service commissions (commissions), and the utilities themselves.
 Municipal utilities and electric cooperatives have more leeway than investor-owned utilities (IOUs) that operate under commission regulations.
-All new or updated IOU programs require commission approval while PEV and/or EVSE programs implemented by municipal utilities and electric cooperatives may not require commission approval.
+All new or updated IOU programs require commission approval while EV and/or EV charger programs implemented by municipal utilities and electric cooperatives might not require commission approval.
 Commissions represent public interest by ensuring power distribution is safe, reliable, and available at fair prices, and the commissions are tasked with helping legislators and utilities work out the details of utility regulations and programs.
 For each state in which an IOU has a service territory, the utility must comply with the corresponding state's commission regulations, meaning an IOU with a service territory in multiple states must file separate petitions with each commission and thus may offer very different programs in each state in which it operates.

 To begin a new program, IOUs file a petition with the state commission, requesting evaluation and approval.
 The commission evaluates the utility's proposal through a legal process that includes public hearings and comments, briefs, discoveries, workpapers, expert testimony, rebuttal testimony, and more.
 These documents contain detailed information on the intricacies of the utility's new program, budget explanations and justifications, financial forecasting, and demand projections.
 Each document can take a great deal of time to compile before the commission begins analysis.
 The commission can continue to request new documents throughout the review process.

 Once the commission has reviewed a case, the commission may approve a case as-is, approve it with modifications, or deny it.
 This is a months- to years-long process, which means there are many cases currently pending and under review by commissions across the country.
-Even if a state has many utility-based PEV incentive programs before its commission, the programs will not be in effect for years.
+Even if a state has many utility-based EV incentive programs before its commission, the programs will not be in effect for years.
 Eventually, utilities implement their programs and make them available for customers.

 Process diagram with eight steps.
 Step 1: Submit petition to the commission.
 Step 2: The commission audits the request and supporting documentation.
 Step 3: Other parties audit and review the utility's materials, voicing concerns or requesting more information.
 Step 4: The commission invites customers and the public to ask questions or comment on the petition.
 Step 5: The utility formally presents the case to the commission through testimony.
 Commission staff and interveners also file their case through testimony.
 Step 6: The utility provides the most current information for the commission's consideration.
 Step 7: The utility resolves as many issues as possible.
 Any unresolved issues are addressed in a formal hearing before the commission.
 Step 8: The commission issues a formal ruling.
 The utility may then implement the program.